SynthWriter/CRE-Investment-Forecasting-Using-ML/README.md

 #### **A note on using variables**

-* All variables with an `mf_` prefix are utilized for multifamily-related variables
+* All variables with a `mf_` prefix are utilized for multifamily-related variables
-* All variables with a `off_` prefix are utilized for office-related variables
+* All variables with an `off_` prefix are utilized for office-related variables
-* All variables with an `ret_` prefix are utilized for retail-related variables
+* All variables with a `ret_` prefix are utilized for retail-related variables
 * All variables with an `ind_` prefix are utilized for industrial-related variables

 ## Complete Project Documentation Coming Soon